michaelrafailyk/Glyphs-Scripts/README.md

 Params:

 - `colorLayerName` = "Master name"|None.
-Set the name like "Regular" to specify the Color layer, or None to use the selected master.
+Set the name like "Regular" to specify the Color layer to process, or None to use the selected master.
 - `fallbackLayerName` = "Master name"|None.
 Set the master name like "Regular" to set it as the fallback layer, or None to use existed Color layer
 - `groupSameColors` = True|False.
 Place the same colors on one layer if True, or on different layers if False.